NATIONAL CAPITAL REGION BRANCH (OTTAWA)

 TO ALL READERS: Please send all submissions & event notices in the body of an email; (the text needs to permit copy and paste.
 Exceptions: Accompanying images such as photos and book cover) to Arlene Smith at NCRadmin@canadianauthors.org

-CAA-NCR MONTHLY MEETINGS FOR 2017-2018 UPCOMING
+CAA-NCR MONTHLY MEETINGS FOR 2019

-Meeting start time changed to 7:15 p.m . • A writing challenge at the start of every regular monthly meeting to engage those in attendance and to develop our writing skills. • A short reading by a member at the start of every monthly meeting to promote our writers and to inspire others with great ideas.
+Meeting start time 7:15 p.m . • A writing challenge at the start of every regular monthly meeting to engage those in attendance and to develop our writing skills. • A short reading by a member at the start of every monthly meeting to promote our writers and to inspire others with great ideas.
 LOCATION: McNabb Recreation Centre, 180 Percy St. Ottawa

 More information on the topics for upcoming meetings on our website at CAA-NCR Meetings